JonmarCorpuz/SecondBrain/Protocol Suite - IPsec.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/dfdgsgdgsgdsgddddfsdfdsfdsfdasfsadf.png)

 * Slow and heavy

-* VPN peers will first authenticate each other using an authentication method (Ex: *Pre-shared keys*, *Digital certificates*, *etc.*)
+1. VPN peers will first authenticate each other using an authentication method (Ex: *Pre-shared keys*, *Digital certificates*, *etc.*)
-* After successful authentication, each side will create a Diffie-Hellman private key that'll be used to decrypt data and to sign things, and from that private key will derive a corresponding public key, which will be used to encrypt data and exchanged between the two devices, and using their own private key and the other's public key, they'll independently generate a shared Diffie-Hellman key that's the same for both sides
+2. After successful authentication, each side will create a Diffie-Hellman private key that'll be used to decrypt data and to sign things (Diffie-Hellman allows both devices to have the same symmetric encryption key without having it passed between them)
-* The two devices will then use the Diffie-Hellman key to exchange key materials and agreements (Ex: *Encryption algorithm*, *etc.*), which they'll then use to independently generate a final Phase 1 symmetrical encryption key that'll be used to encrypt everything that'll be passing through the Phase 1 tunnel
+3. From that private key will derive a corresponding public key, which will be used to encrypt data and exchanged between the two devices, and using their own private key and the other's public key, they'll independently generate a shared Diffie-Hellman key that's the same for both sides
-* Diffie-Hellman allows both devices to have the same symmetric encryption key without having it passed between them
+4. The two devices will then use the Diffie-Hellman key to exchange key materials and agreements (Ex: *Encryption algorithm*, *etc.*), which they'll then use to independently generate a final Phase 1 symmetrical encryption key that'll be used to encrypt everything that'll be passing through the Phase 1 tunnel

 #### IKE Phase 2